mslinn/nugem/README.md

 - Your gem can be publicly released to `rubygems.org`.
 - Optionally create the gem as:
   - A plain old Ruby gem.
-  - A Jekyll plugin (tag or block tag).
+  - A Jekyll plugin (block and inline tags).

 The following features might be implemented in a future release:

 - Automatically creates git repositories on BitBucket or GitLab.
   Your gem can include [executables](https://guides.rubygems.org/make-your-own-gem/#adding-an-executable).
 - Optionally create the gem as:
-  - Jekyll plugins (block tags, inline tags, filters, generators, or hooks).
+  - Jekyll plugins (filters, generators, or hooks).

 ## Installation